tokend/knowledge-base/tech/requests/request_withdrawal.md

 ## Tasks

-The issuance requests comes with the [Tasks][3] features.
+The withdrawal requests comes with the [Tasks][3] features.
 It means that every request may contain a set of pending tasks that should be resolved by master.
 The request may become approved only if all tasks are resolved.